Personal Income Tax Preparation

 - RRSP and any other pension plan contributions and withdrawals

 - Tuition, student loan interest, and rent.
 Form T2202 for tuition must be signed by the student if transferring to a parent.
 Rental receipts or letter from landlord showing the amount of rent paid for 2022 and address of rental unit are also required.

 - Working from home.
 A deduction may be available if you qualify.
 Provide us with the number of days you worked from home in 2022.

 - Labour Mobility Deduction

 - Underused Housing Tax

-Please note: We ask that you provide your information to us no later than April 17th.
-If you are not already registered to our secure portal, please contact the office to get your sign in details.
+Please note: We ask that you provide all your information to us no later than April 17th.
+If you are not already registered to our secure portal, please contact the office to get your sign-in details.